kshyju/techiesweb.net/_posts/2022-05-15-azure-functions-v1-to-v4-migration-guide.md

 <script src="https://gist.github.com/kshyju/463f9adaa8fd4387b8e3ec1bd6d3b81a.js?file=V4NetFxcsproj.cs"></script>

+> _The isolated model function app should not have a reference to `Microsoft.NET.Sdk.Functions` package.
+That package is only meant for in-proc function apps._

 ### 2) Update configuration files

 Open your `local.settings.json` file and add a new entry under `Values` with key `FUNCTIONS_WORKER_RUNTIME` and value `dotnet-isolated`